Define a new cohort

 3. Click Select event... and select the event you're interested in.

-4. Begin setting the parameters that will define your behavioral cohort:
+4. Begin setting the parameters that defines your behavioral cohort:

 behavioral_cohorts_define_new.png

 First, tell Amplitude how you want it to count events.
-You have six options, all of which can be accessed from the with dropdown:
+You have six options, all of which are accessible from the with dropdown:

 • Count.
-Your cohort will be based on the number of times your event is triggered.
+The basis of your cohort is the number of times users trigger your event.
 For example, all users who triggered Favorite Song or Video more than five times during the last 30 days.
-See our Behavioral cohorts FAQ to learn more about how to create a cohort of users who lack user properties or did not perform an event.
+See our Behavioral cohorts FAQ to learn more about how to create a cohort of users who lack user properties or didn't perform an event.

 • Relative count.
-Amplitude will compare two different event frequencies.
+Amplitude compares two different event frequencies.
 For example, all users who triggered Play Song or Video at a greater frequency than Favorite Song or Video during the last 30 days.
 You have the option to add "where" clauses for both events under comparison.

 • Total sum of property.
 Filters for users who triggered events with a particular event or user property sum.
 These event or user properties must have numerical values.
 For example, all users in the last 30 days who triggered Play or Search Song with total Duration value greater than 60 seconds.